ARM-software/Arm-2D/tools/README.md

 pip install numpy
 ```

-# TrueType Font Convertor (ttf2c.py)
+# TrueType Font Converter (ttf2c.py)

 ## 1. Overview

-This tool will extract the glyph bitmap from the specified TrueType font file according to the text (dictionary) provided by the user and generate a custom font that arm-2d can use directly.
+This tool extracts the glyph bitmap from the specified TrueType font file based on the user-provided text (dictionary) and generates a custom font that arm-2d can use directly.

 ## 2. How to Use